 Within the governing parties, opposition is also growing.
 Sections of the SPD base have launched a members’ initiative against the reform, while the opposition Left Party and the Greens describe it as an attack on the welfare state.
 The government, however, insists that “those who cooperate have nothing to fear” and that the focus remains on getting people into work.

-For migrants and refugees in Germany—many of whom rely on Jobcenter support—the reform underscores the importance of staying reachable, attending appointments, and actively cooperating with employment and training measures in order to avoid severe financial consequences.
+For beneficiaries of unemployment benefits, the reform underscores the importance of staying reachable, attending appointments, and actively cooperating with employment and training measures in order to avoid severe financial consequences.

 Check Also